EliudWekesa0x/top_uk_youtubers/README.md

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 # User Story
+As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .

+This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.

+With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.

+# Data Source
+  - What is needed to achieve our objective

+We need data on the top UK YouTubers in 2024 that includes their

+  - Channel names
+  - Total subscribers
+  - Total views
+  - Total videos uploaded
+  - Where is the data coming from?
+The data is sourced from Kaggle (an Excel extract),